 Introduction / History

-Although more than a quarter of the surrounding groups are Christian, some of the smaller groups, including the Maban, remain unreached.
+Although more than a quarter of the surrounding groups are Christian, some of the smaller groups, including the Maaban, remain unreached.
 Their original homeland is believed to be somewhere east of the African Great Lakes.
 As both the population and the sizes of their herds increased, they migrated northward, reaching their present territory in the late fifteenth century.
-Today, they live along the banks of the White Nile.
+Today, they live near the Yabus river.

 Throughout the nineteenth century the the region was raided for slaves and ivory.
 Although slave stations were established in many areas, they were well organized and able to deter the raiders.
 During the early twentieth century, their way of life was greatly affected.
 Medical services, irrigation, modern roads, and the introduction of a European style government, all led to changes in their culture.